swiftlang/swift-evolution/proposals/0329-clock-instant-date-duration.md

 There is no control over the reference points in Go to specify a given clock; either monotonic or wall clock.
 The base implementation attempts to encapsulate both monotonic and wall clock values together in Go.
 For common use case this likely has little to no impact, however it lacks the specificity needed to identify a progressive disclosure of use.

-#### Rust
+### Rust
 https://doc.rust-lang.org/stable/std/time/struct.Duration.html

 Rust stores duration as a u64 seconds and a u32 nanoseconds.
 The measurement of time in Rust uses Instant, which seems to use a monotonic clock for most platforms.

-#### Kotlin
+### Kotlin
 https://kotlinlang.org/api/latest/jvm/stdlib/kotlin.time/-duration/

 Kotlin stores Duration as a Long plus a unit discriminator comprised of either milliseconds or nanoseconds.
 Kotlin's measurement functions do not return duration (yet?) but instead rely on conversion functions from Long values in milliseconds etc and those currently measurement functions use system uptime to determine reference points.

-#### Swift
+## Detailed Design

-So given all of that, Swift can take this to another level of both accuracy of intent and ease of use beyond any of the other examples given.
+Swift can take this to another level of both accuracy of intent and ease of use beyond any of the other examples given.
 Following in the themes of other Swift APIs, we can embrace the concept of progressive disclosure and leverage the existing frameworks that define time concepts.

 The given requirements are that we must have a way of expressing the frame of reference of time.
 This needs to be able to express a concept of now, and a concept of waking up after a given instant has passed.
 Instants must be able to be compared among each other but are specific to the clock they were obtained.
 Instants also must be able to be advanced by a given duration or a distance between two instants must be able to emit a duration.
 Durations must be comparable and also must have some intrinsic unit of time that can suffice for broad application.

-##### Clock
+### Clock

 The base protocol for defining a clock requires two primitives; a way to wake up after a given instant, and a way to produce a concept of now.
 Clocks can also be defined in terms of a potential resolution of access; some clocks may offer resolution at the nanosecond scale, other clocks may offer only microsecond scale.
 Any values of elapsed time may be considered to be 0 if they are below the minimum resolution.